 Note to self-improvement junkies: business books and most self-improvement books aren’t calming.
 I love these books, but I know they’ll make me want to start a new project and feel bad about sitting doing nothing.
 They don’t help me to wind down before bed and sleep soundly, so I save them for my morning reading time and any other breaks during the day.

 When we need to chill out, especially before bed, we can turn to calming books that slow our heart rate, reduce anxiety, and help us to check in with ourselves.
 The selection below is a mix of fiction, memoir, non-fiction, and poetry.
 I hope you can find a greater sense of calm through them too.

 1. The Things You Can See Only When You Slow Down: How to Be Calm and Mindful in a Fast-Paced World by Haemin Sunim

-This was one of my most-recommended books in 2017.
+This is one of my most-recommended books.
 In this relaxing book (one that you’ll want to return to again and again), Haemin Sunim, a Buddhist meditation teacher born in Korea and educated in the US, shares his advice for wellbeing, mindfulness and joy in eight areas, including love, friendship, work, and spirituality.

 The book is beautiful, and not just for its writing: it contains over thirty full-page colourful and calming illustrations to help us slow down.
 To best enjoy these, get the little hardback edition if you can.

-Haemin Sunim also has another book coming out in December 2018, Love for Imperfect Things: How to Be Kind and Forgiving Toward Yourself and Others, which I am very excited about.
+Haemin Sunim has also published has another book, Love for Imperfect Things: How to Be Kind and Forgiving Toward Yourself and Others, which I’d also recommend if you love this one.

-2. The Consolations of the Forest: Alone in a Cabin on the Siberian Taiga by Sylvain Tesson
+2. Consolations of the Forest: Alone in a Cabin on the Siberian Taiga by Sylvain Tesson

 I mention Walden, or Life in the Woods by Henry David Thoreau a lot on this website.
 I had a lot of fun writing my article On living like Thoreau (or creating your modern version of Walden).
 Walden is easily on my shortlist of calming books to help me relax.